Close Menu

 I’ve decided half the movie doesn’t need to happen.
 Chewbacca’s “death” is pointless and adds nothing to the story.
 It’s the emotional equivalent of the cat jumping out to scare the audience.
 And what’s the point of the second Wayfinder?
 By the time they find it Kylo Ren comes up and destroys it.
 So why search for it?
 Just have them get the Wayfinder from Kylo and move on.
 C-3PO doesn’t need to have his memory wiped.
 It just adds funny moments of him not remembering.
 But he gets it back in the end so why bother?

 The fight scenes are better than I remember.
 Leia’s death makes sense now and I feel a lump in my throat as she dies.
 Ben’s scene with his Dad is a lot more emotional and almost makes up for it.
-Emotionally the movie makes more sense and I feel a lot more.
+Emotionally, the movie makes more sense and I feel a lot more.
 Not gonna cry or nothin’ but it’s moving.

 That said the title makes no sense.
 Skywalkers don’t rise.
 They all die.
 The ending with her changing her name to Skywalker adds nothing.
 In the end, a better title would have been Rise of Fan Service.
 The movie’s whole goal is to provide everything fans say they wanted including Chewbacca getting a medal for no reason and shipping Kylo and Rey.
 The move is headed for a billion dollars again.
 So it obviously succeeded but doing that took away from the story.

 After watching Rise of Skywalker three times it’s clear that this is a flawed Star Wars movie.
 Both fans and critics are right.
 It’s both a good and bad Star Wars movie depending on how you look at it.
 Am I saying you have to watch Rise of Skywalker three times before you like it?
 No. But my opinion was colored by negative feedback.
 Without that, it seemed like it helped.
+That’s why this movie ranks so low in our ranking of the Star Wars movies.

 By the way, Maz Kanata (Lupita Nyong’o) never did get with Chewbacca.
 That’s the saddest thing of all.